UtahRETC/JavaProgrammer1Class2017/modules/review_02/review_02_homework.md

 https://en.wikipedia.org/wiki/Magic_8-Ball#Possible_answers.
 Your program
 should be able to responde with any of the twenty possible answers.

 Still not sure what a Magic 8 Ball is?
-Here's a great video explination https://youtu.be/WSaS17CSS4c and a website with similar behaviour http://www.ask8ball.net/
+Here's a great video explanation https://youtu.be/WSaS17CSS4c and a website with similar behaviour http://www.ask8ball.net/